mem48/geocompr/main.md

 In this case one could justify the use of a lon/lat CRS: the data is close to the equator where there is least distortion caused by the curvature of the earth.
 It is good practice to reproject spatial datasets before performing spatial operations on them.</div>\EndKnitrBlock{rmdnote}

-The spatial subsetting clearly worked: only countries which intersecting with the giant circle are returned (Figure \@ref(fig:africa-buff)):
+The spatial subsetting clearly worked: only countries intersecting with the giant circle are returned (Figure \@ref(fig:africa-buff)):

 ```r